ethers-io/ethers.js/packages/abstract-signer/README.md

 It is an abstraction of an EVM account, which may be backed by a [Wallet](https://www.npmjs.com/package/@hethers/wallet) instance.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/signer/).
-TODO links to docs
+For more information, see the [documentation](https://docs.hedera.com/hethers/application-programming-interface/signers).

 Importing
 ---------